LiFePO4 is Lithium-Ion: Why Terminology Matters

 Let’s be clear:

 In fact, when someone says “lithium battery,” that statement alone tells you nothing useful because a “lithium battery” is non-rechargeable.
 There are numerous different lithium-ion (rechargeable) based chemistries.
 Even saying “lithium-ion battery” is a bit like saying “lead-acid battery.”
-Is it Flooded Deep-Cycle?
-AGM?
-Gel?
-Carbon enhanced, or Carbon Foam?
+Is it; Flooded Deep-Cycle, AGM, Gel, Carbon enhanced, or Carbon Foam?
 The chemistry details matter.
+When discussing Li-ion the specific chemistry should be included.

 Lithium vs. Lithium-Ion